Does it make sense to file a trademark cancellation?

 Is a partial cancellation feasible?

 All-or-nothing is not the only way to cancel a registered mark.
 Sometimes, there are only certain goods or services that present a problem.
-It may be preferable to take a surgical approach in targeting only certain items in the identification of goods/services in the registration.
+It may be preferable to take a surgical approach in targeting only certain items to be deleted in the identification of goods/services of a blocking registration.
+The goal would be to remove only specific goods or services which are blocking your trademark application without having to cancel the entire registration.

 Here is a helpful list of issues to consider before filing a Petition to Cancel.

-- Trademark Priority: If the basis of your claim is likelihood of confusion, you want to doubly make sure that the priority date of your mark beats those of the registered marks.
+- Trademark Priority: If likelihood of confusion is the basis of your claim, you want to doubly make sure that the priority date of your mark beats those of the registered marks.

 - Registration less than 5 years old?
 A registration that is over 5-years old cannot be challenged on certain grounds, such as priority.